1950 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of the 1950 Quarter

 The reverse features a heraldic eagle with outstretched wings, clutching arrows in the left talon and an olive branch in the right.
 “UNITED STATES OF AMERICA” curves along the top rim, “QUARTER DOLLAR” appears at the bottom, and “E PLURIBUS UNUM” is inscribed on a ribbon above the eagle.
-The mint mark (D, S, or blank for Philadelphia) is located below the eagle.
+The mint mark — D for Denver, S for San Francisco, or absent for Philadelphia — sits below the eagle, and this is precisely where to look for the famous overdate varieties.

 Other Features of the 1950 Quarter